10secTW/ctf-writeup/2019/ASIS CTF quals/Web - Baby SSRF.md

 ### Solution

-The first hint was in the header, then we can get the source code:
+The first hint was inside the header, and the source code can be found from it:

 ```
 HTTP/1.1 200 OK